 The Company has a stock option plan for non-employee directors of the Company (the "Non-Employee Director Plan"), pursuant to which each non-employee director of the Company is granted an option to purchase shares of the Company's Class A Common Stock upon election or re-election to the Board of Directors.
 Stock options issued to non-employee directors vest upon grant and have a maximum contractual term of ten years.
-During fiscal 2009, 2008 and 2007, the Company granted options to purchase an aggregate of 30,000, 30,000 and 33,000 shares, respectively, of the Company's Class A Common Stock to non-employee directors.
+In each of the fiscal years 2010, 2009 and 2008, the Company granted options to purchase an aggregate of 30,000 shares of the Company's Class A Common Stock to non-employee directors.

-On October 30, 2009, the Non-Employee Director Plan was amended whereby the number of shares of Class A Common Stock reserved for issuance under the plan was increased from 0.4 million to 0.6 million.
-As of December 26, 2009, 202,500 shares remained available for grant.
+The Company has reserved 550,000 shares of Class A Common Stock for issuance pursuant to the Non-Employee Director Plan, of which 172,500 shares were available for grant as of December 25, 2010.
 Cancelled non-employee directors' stock options are returned to the reserve under the Non-Employee Director Plan for future grants.